Welcome to AWAKEN

 3:30-3:45 PM:

 Closing devotional time with Michelle Howard.
 Don’t miss this!
-The purpose of this closing time is to ensure we leave feeling refreshed and encourage as parents.
+The purpose of this closing time is to ensure we leave feeling refreshed and encouraged as parents.
 This time is for YOU.
 To quiet our busy minds and refocus on our divine helper and the big picture.

 3:45-5:00 PM: